BRAIN-TO/girfISMRM2022/README.md

 1. `Meas1.zip` contains raw T2* decay signal acquired only with the positive triangle blips using phantom-based method (See Figure 1 in the abstract).

-2. `Meas2.zip` contains raw T2* decay signal acquired with both positive and negative triangle blips using phantom-based method （See Figure 1 in the abstract）.
+2. `Meas2.zip` contains raw T2* decay signal acquired with both positive and negative triangle blips using phantom-based method（See Figure 1 in the abstract).
 This data was acquired 8 months after the acquisition of `Meas1.zip`.

 3. `CalculatedGIRF.zip` provides the author's pre-calculated GIRFs using the data without coil averaging.
-This data is used for all the postprocessing (e.g. SNR and stability analysis, comparison between original and optimized GIRF methods, etc.) in the published abstract with the source code provided in the same Github repository.
+This data is used for all the postprocessing (e.g., SNR and stability analysis, comparison between original and optimized GIRF methods, etc.) in the published abstract with the source code provided in the same Github repository.

 Please note that the raw T2* decay signal in `Meas1.zip` and `Meas2.zip` is only for the purpose of demonstrating GIRF calculations (using blips with single polarity and dual polarities) - they are NOT used in the analysis in the abstract.
 The reason is that we averaged across the coil dimension of raw to save data volume for demonstration purposes, which leads a reduced SNR of the calculated output gradients and GIRFs.
 For the analysis of GIRF (SNR, stability, etc.) we use the pre-calculated GIRFs in `CalculatedGIRF.zip`.